 What does the Instant Pot do, exactly?

-- Pressure Cooker (you can cook on high or low pressure, or choose specific pressure setting like poultry or meat/stew)
+- Pressure cooker (most models let you cook on high or low pressure, or choose specific pressure setting like poultry or meat/stew)

 Many models also come with additional programs, including egg maker, cake maker, and sterilizer.
 Depending on the size and type of your model, you can insert certain types of dishes directly into the appliance, including cupcake molds or springform pans.
-You can also use aluminum foil to separate certain ingredients in your instant pot.
+You can also use aluminum foil to separate certain ingredients in your instant pot, which allows you to cook veggies and meats at the same time for recipes like fajitas.
 You can find lots of different Instant Pot recipes online.

 The device also features a timer and various settings for whether you want to set to cook on low, medium, high, or keep warm.